Skip to content

 Backend Setup

-This guide covers the essential setup steps for the Jubiloop backend.
+This guide covers the essential setup steps for the Jubiloop backend when running in host-mode (infrastructure in Docker, applications on your machine).

 Prerequisites